His big brother in college was Martin Luther King Jr.

 The other great Pittsburgh corporate giant besides Mellon Bank was U.S. Steel, and Clendenon left the D.A.’s office to work for the steel giant, training in its personnel department.
 But his experience suggested that it would take a law degree to get the kind of business success he was looking for.
 In August 1964, he applied to law school at both Harvard and Boston University, and was accepted at both.
 He elected for Harvard, and attempted to commute to Boston during the season.
 The experiment failed, and he dropped out, but remained determined.
 He would try again with Pittsburgh’s Duquesne University in 1965.
 Duquesne was not immediately open to his attempting to juggle his baseball career with law school, but the young ballplayer was able to make enough connections to not only help him gain admission, but to win a full senatorial scholarship and serve as a deputy clerk for a federal judge.
 Clendenon later said there were three blacks in the school, his constitutional law professor, the janitor, and himself.

 The 1965 season was also Clendenon’s most productive to that point.
 Hitting .301 and slugging .467, he played in all 162 games.
 He finished second to Ernie Banks in fan voting for the All Star Game, but Clendenon was left off the squad nonetheless.
-Danny Murtaugh retired as Pittsburgh’s manager that season, replaced by Harry “The Hat” Walker—a minor star of the postwar years.
+Danny Murtaugh had joined the front office after the 1964 season, and was replaced as manager by Harry “The Hat” Walker—a minor star of the postwar years.
 A slap hitter and 1947 batting champ, Walker wasn’t shy about giving hitting advice, even to sluggers.
 Though Clendenon and Walker clashed, the first two seasons under “The Hat” were nonetheless productive.
 Having Stargell in the lineup with him and Clemente certainly didn’t hurt.

 Pirates general manager Joe Brown, who initially encouraged Clendenon’s pursuit of his law degree, changed his tune in the 1965-1966 offseason, wondering out loud if his big first baseman was overdoing it.
 Clendenon bristled, but it was true that Clendenon, who had hit .300 and slugged .573 in August 1965, dropped to .255 and .363 when the fall semester started in September—and the Bucs dropped from 4½ to seven games out.